 Well said, Debbie, and I concur.
 But for certain groups parading around as artists, it’s just another happy day at the bank.

-Alan Atchison is the Co-Editor of Geek Goes Rogue.
-He is an Online Editor at the Center for the Advanced Study of India at the University of Pennsylvania, where he is also pursuing a Masters of Liberal Arts in Creative Writing.
-He is the author of the forthcoming novel, Hitting for the Cycle, a baseball-infused story about a couple’s journey toward parenthood amidst infertility.
-He lives with his wife and daughter in Philadelphia, PA.
+Alan Atchison is a Contributing Writer to The Rogue.
+He is a Senior Publications Editor at the Center for the Advanced Study of India (University of Pennsylvania), where he also earned a Masters of Liberal Arts in Creative Writing.
+He lives in Philadelphia, PA with his wife and two daughters.
+Follow him on Twitter and Instagram.
 Read Part One of his review of God’s Not Dead.